vbetsch/seven-wonders/README.md

 - **Military Victory** – push the conflict pawn to the opponent’s capital
 - **Civil Victory** – have the highest victory points at the end of the third Age

-The game combines drafting, resource management, chaining effects, Wonders, military pressure, and scientific progression — creating deep and varied strategic possibilities.
+The game combines drafting, resource management, chain reactions, wonders, military pressure, and scientific progress, creating deep and varied strategic possibilities.

 ## 🧠 Project Purpose